Joearockiam/getting-cleaning-data-project/CodeBook.md

 ##3.
 Uses descriptive activity names to name the activities in the data set.
 * Read the activity labels from activity_labels.txt and replace with description

-##Step 4.
+##4.
 Appropriately labels the data set with descriptive variable names.
 * replace the columns with the descriptive names without non-alphanuemric characters.

 ##5.creates a second, independent tidy data set with the average of each variable for each activity and each subject.